Log in

 Replies

-Karen Melhuish Spencer (View all users posts) 23 Aug 2012 2:33pm (274 days ago)
+• Karen Spencer (View all users posts) 23 Aug 2012 2:33pm ()

-It's a small point in response but Mark Osborne will be a good contact here (as I'm sure you know:-) - the issue of equity is something he explores when he speaks on BYOD > http://www.vln.school.nz/blog/view/694697/managing-byod-at-albany-senior-high--notes-from-poriruanet.
+It's a small point in response but Mark Osborne will be a good contact here (as I'm sure you know:-) - the issue of equity is something he explores when he speaks on BYOD > /blog/view/694697/managing-byod-at-albany-senior-high--notes-from-poriruanet.

-Claire Amos (View all users posts) 23 Aug 2012 2:38pm (274 days ago)
+• Claire Amos (View all users posts) 23 Aug 2012 2:38pm ()

 Indeed.
 I have picked his handy brain already - they provide plenty of desktops.
 I have to agree in that I have some classes I teach in that have a number seek desktops available as supplementary devices - it works really well.
 But in traditional learning spaces (I.e. lots of individual classrooms)would be a lot of desktops.
 But then again maybe they might last longer?

-Diane Henderson (View all users posts) 23 Aug 2012 2:41pm (274 days ago)
+• Diane Henderson (View all users posts) 23 Aug 2012 2:41pm ()

 Hi Claire,